solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

     app.UseEndpoints(endpoints => endpoints.MapControllers());
 }
 ```

 **Docker**

 Now that the backend project is ready it was time to deploy it to [https://fly.io/](fly.io).

-From a previous project I already had a handy dandy working Dockerfile I could re-use so making sure I replaced the name of dotnet dll and ensured I was pulling a recent version of .NET Core SDK
+From a previous project, I already had a handy dandy working Dockerfile I could re-use so making sure I replaced the name of dotnet dll and ensured I was pulling a recent version of .NET Core SDK

 `Dockerfile`